rockstor/rockstor-doc/soho.rst

 .. _cdinstall:

-Install RockStor from CD/DVD drive
+Install Rockstor from CD/DVD drive
 ----------------------------------

-**Skip this section and go to** :ref:`usbinstall` **instead, if you plan to install RockStor from a USB flash drive.**
+**Skip this section and go to** :ref:`usbinstall` **instead, if you plan to install Rockstor from a USB flash drive.**

-Installing RockStor from a CD-R/RW is straight forward on most system that come with a CD/DVD drive and if there is no built in drive then RockStor should also install just fine using an external USB CD/DVD drive.
+Installing Rockstor from a CD-R/RW is straight forward on most system that come with a CD/DVD drive and if there is no built in drive then Rockstor should also install just fine using an external USB CD/DVD drive.

-Burn the downloaded RockStor ISO file onto a blank CD or DVD disk as a bootable image.
+Burn the downloaded Rockstor ISO file onto a blank CD or DVD disk as a bootable image.
 On Linux, you can use programs like K3b.
 On Windows, you can use Windows Disc Image Burner(Windows 7 only) or an open source program like `Infra Recorder.
 <http://infrarecorder.org/>`_ On Mac, use the **Disk Utility** program.

-Once the disk is ready to be booted, insert it in your soon to be RockStor Fileserver and start the machine.
+Once the disk is ready to be booted, insert it in your soon to be Rockstor Fileserver and start the machine.
 Please see :ref:`bootorderchanges` to boot the install media.

 .. _usbinstall:

-Install RockStor from USB flash drive
+Install Rockstor from USB flash drive
 -------------------------------------

-**Skip this section and go to** :ref:`cdinstall` **instead, if you plan to install RockStor from a CD-R/RW**
+**Skip this section and go to** :ref:`cdinstall` **instead, if you plan to install Rockstor from a CD-R/RW**

 A USB flash drive of at least 1 GB in size is required. **All data on the USB drive will be erased**.
 So backup your data as needed before proceeding further.

-On Windows or Fedora operating systems, Liveusb-creator program can be used to prepare your USB flash drive with the RockStor ISO file.
+On Windows or Fedora operating systems, Liveusb-creator program can be used to prepare your USB flash drive with the Rockstor ISO file.
 If you are using the Windows operating system then liveusb-creator can be download from `liveusb-creator. <https://fedorahosted.org/releases/l/i/liveusb-creator/liveusb-creator-3.12.0-setup.exe>`_ and install it.
 On Fedora, run the following command::